zyw9825/SWT-Resnet/README.md

 =======

-Qiang Cui, Yafeng Li, Hongwei Bianc, Jie Kong, Yunwei Dong.
+Qiang Cui, Yafeng Li, Hongwei Bian, Jie Kong, Yunwei Dong.

 If you have questions about our methods and code, please contact: cqnwpu@163.com